davidjaggi/heidi/README.md

 # Heidi

-A multi-agent system powered by LLMs (Gemini or Claude) to analyze the Swiss Market Index (SMI) on a weekly basis.
-The system deploys autonomous analyst agents for each constituent stock and a portfolio manager agent to recommend an optimal portfolio allocation.
+A multi-agent system powered by LLMs (Gemini, Claude, or OpenAI) to analyze the Swiss market.
+The system deploys autonomous analyst agents for each constituent stock and a lead portfolio manager agent to recommend an optimal portfolio allocation.

+> [!TIP]
+> **Centralized Configuration**: All system settings, including model choices, tickers, and providers, can be managed in default_config.py.

 ## Features

 - **Multi-Agent Architecture (LangGraph)**:
-  - **Analyst Agents**: Parallel execution of agents for each SMI stock.
+  - **Stock Analyst Agents**: Parallel execution of agents for each stock ticker.
-  - **Portfolio Manager**: Aggregates reports and optimizes allocation.
+  - **Portfolio Manager**: Aggregates analyst reports and optimizes allocation.
-  - **State Management**: Uses `LangGraph` for robust state handling.
+  - **State Management**: Orchestrated via `LangGraph` for robust concurrent execution.
+- **Enhanced Observability**:
+  - **Nuanced Logging**: Custom `HeidiCallbackHandler` for detailed step-by-step terminal output.
 - **Data Sources**:
-  - Market data via `yfinance`.
+  - Market data, price history, and news headlines via `yfinance`.
-  - News headlines for sentiment.
-- **CLI**: Built with `Typer` and `Rich` for a beautiful terminal experience.
+- **Beautiful CLI**: Built with `Typer` and `Rich` for a premium terminal experience.

 ## Installation